Students at Dundee’s Future Skills College secured £3000 for a centre which offers respite to families dealing with childhood cancer.

-Four teams presented to a panel of judges, including Morag Neville from The Northwood Charitable Trust which is the funding partner of YPI in Dundee.
+Four teams presented to a panel of judges, including Morag Neville from The Northwood Charitable Trust which is the funding partner of YPI in Dundee and Angus.

 The judges were impressed by the students’ convincing business cases, personal stories, and creativity.
 The team representing TCCL Lodge in St Andrews was successful in securing the YPI grant.

 Northwood Charitable Trust has supported YPI in Dundee for four years, dedicating significant funds to causes championed by the city’s young people.
 Morag Neville of the Trust said: